iqbal525-dev/AlphabeticalPolyShellGen/README.md

 > [!NOTE]
 > The logic behind the `g_AlphabeticalDecoder` shellcode is located in the [AlphabeticalShellcodeDecode.asm](https://github.com/Maldev-Academy/AlphabeticalPolyShellGen/blob/main/AlphabeticalShellcodeDecode.asm) file.
 >
-> The logic behind the XOR decoder shellcode is located in the [XorShellcodeDecode.asm](https://github.com/Maldev-Academy/AlphabeticalPolyShellGen/blob/main/XorShellcodeDecode.asm) file,.
+> The logic behind the XOR decoder shellcode is located in the [XorShellcodeDecode.asm](https://github.com/Maldev-Academy/AlphabeticalPolyShellGen/blob/main/XorShellcodeDecode.asm) file.